 There are live concerts in Fuengirola every year in the area of the Sohail Castle; from around March until September.
 The guest artists are usually of the highest calibre, with internationally recognised names.

 A wide selection of artists also come to Marbella every year from June to September approximately.

 You can watch flamenco dancing at numerous venues along the coast.
 Many bars and restaurants offer a flamenco show as part of the evening’s entertainment, although the quality of dancing and music varies tremendously, especially when you find a locale that only plays recorded music.

-The best and most authentic offering live singing and music is found at specialist venues known as tablaos, like Bona Bea in Marbella, Taberna Flamenca Pepe Lopez in Benalmadena and Vista Andalucia in Malaga.
+The best and most authentic offering live singing and music is at specialist venues known as tablaos.
+Some of the most popular are the Bona Bea in Marbella, Taberna Flamenca Pepe Lopez in Benalmadena and Vista Andalucia in Malaga.

-Enthusiasts may be interested in joining one of the many active flamenco clubs on the coast.
+Enthusiasts may join one of the many active flamenco clubs on the coast.
 Flamenco dancing is also very popular with young children, and there are several academies in most towns.

-Plaza Mayor, the name often designated to the largest square in Spanish towns, is a leisure complex built in typical Andalusian style with plentiful walkways, squares and fountains, and consisting of some 60 restaurants and cafés, numerous bars and nightclubs, a 20-lane bowling alley and 20-screen cinema.
+Plaza Mayor, the name often designated to the largest square in Spanish towns.
+It is a leisure complex built in typical Andalusian style with plentiful walkways, squares and fountains.
+There you will find around 60 restaurants and cafés, numerous bars, a 20-lane bowling alley and 20-screen cinema.
 The complex, which has proved hugely popular with both residents and tourists, is open daily from 10am to 3am.
-It is situated near the Malaga Airport off the A-7 “Parador de Golf” exit, and there’s ample parking as well as bus and train services.
+It is near the Malaga Airport off the A-7 “Parador de Golf” exit, and there’s ample parking as well as bus and train services.

 They however closed the nightclubs, so now you can go there to restaurants or for watching a movie in their cinema.